Third Grade Outdoor Education trip

 in a small daypack

-- 2 days of snacks; all other meals are provided*
+- 2 days of snacks plus 1 lunch.
+All other meals are provided*

 - 1-qt. wide-mouthed water bottle (Nalgene-style, full)